Backing up and Restoring Cisco Unified Communications Manager

 CUCM Route Plan Report

-In this task we will restore Cisco Unified Communications Manager from the previously created system backup.
+In this task, we will restore the Cisco Unified Communications Manager from the previously created CUCM backup.

 Activity Procedure

-1. From Communications Manager Administration page, go to Navigation> Disaster Recovery System page.
-You will need to login again.
-From the menu, select Restore > Restore Wizard.
+1. From the Communications Manager Administration page, go to Navigation>Disaster Recovery System page.
+You will need to log in again.
+Then, from the menu, select Restore > Restore Wizard.

 4. For Step 2 of the Restore page, select the backup file (there should be one backup file from the previous task; if there is no backup file, repeat task 1).